 Two-way texting works just like texting on your phone, but instead of using your personal phone you use your Vetter account.
 Your practice is issued a toll-free number specifically for this purpose so that all messages can be routed to a central location for your team to address, and you get back some much-needed work-life balance.

 This approach also allows you to easily manage multiple conversations simultaneously while having access to relevant client and patient information alongside each conversation.
 In addition, images can be sent back-and-forth to assist in addressing the client’s concern.
+Weave’s two-way texting allows you to communicate with customers in a way that is easy, simple and accessible.

 Veterinarians know that almost 9 out of 10 customers want to engage via text and want less reminder cards and phone tag.